- 294 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Amazon-DEA-C01 exam dumps today and achieve your certification effortlessly!

-Which AWS Glue feature should the data engineer use to meet this requirement?
+Which Step Functions state should the data engineer use to meet these requirements?

 :